Wacky-Mole/RareMagicPortal/MagicPortalFluid/Package/README.md

 ## Change Log:
         Version 2.4.2
-            Added ConfigOption to force Force Portal Animation if TargetPortal is installed. - Not synced Fixed an Error if entered wrong password on joining server.  - Made Server more efficent Got rid of Empty tag, now just '' / Made it so '' should auto update to default color on server Version 2.4.1
+            Added ConfigOption to force Force Portal Animation if TargetPortal is installed. - Not synced Fixed an Error if entered wrong password on joining server.  - Made Server more efficient Got rid of Empty tag, now just '' / Made it so '' should auto update to default color on server Changed the way things are loaded.
+        Version 2.4.1
             Fixed TargetPortal Default Icons loading when they arn't suppose to.
             Added ConfigOption for UseTopLeftMessage - Mostly for OdinsQOL or other announcing center mods